Instructions

 Objective

-Write a program to create a tic-tac-toe game in python.
+Write a python homework to create a tic-tac-toe game.

 Requirements and Specifications